 Welcome to the UA Department of Entomology

 Related graduate programs are offered through the Graduate Interdisciplinary Program in Entomology and Insect Science.
-Contact Rachael Mattull, Program Coordinator (firstname.lastname@example.org), for information about the program.
+Contact Kristina Souders, Program Coordinator (firstname.lastname@example.org), for information about the program.

 Arizona Insect Festival

 Every year the UA Department of Entomology hosts the Arizona Insect Festival.
 This event takes place in September, when thousands of visitors learn about the importance of insects in our daily lives and discover insect-based research taking place at the UA.
-For more information, please visit our website. http://www.arizonainsectfestival.com/
+This year the Festival takes place on Sunday, Sept 18th, 11a-4p in the Grand Ballroom of the Student Union on the UA campus.
+Visit here for more information about the Festival and our sponsorship program: http://www.arizonainsectfestival.com

 Insect Discovery is a University of Arizona outreach program primarily for elementary school students.
 The program stimulates students' scientific curiosity through hands-on activities using insects.
 Since 2005 we have reached over 16,000 school children, and trained close to 150 UA students.
 For more details and to support Insect Discovery, please see: http://www.insectdiscovery.org/costs--support.html